Florida Representative I Senior Jewelry Specialist GIA GG

 My role has shifted tremendously during my 4½ years at Freeman's.
 I started as a Jewelry Department Administrator, which was my first introduction to fine jewelry.
 In between handling client services and correspondence, I learned about the industry from the department head and often accompanied her to estate appraisals and appointments at dealer's offices.
 I spent time looking over her shoulder and learning as much as I could during my first year.
 I was then promoted to a cataloguing position and began to help price jewelry.
 I found researching unique and difficult items exciting.
 Over time, I honed my skills and earned the title of Specialist.
 My experience at Freeman's has given me confidence in my abilities though I still have a lot to learn.

-To me, the most exciting part about connecting with clients is hearing about the connection people have with their jewelry.
-I love to hear the emotion in a client's voice when they talk about how sentimental their items are.
-It's nice to be able to reassure them that a potential buyer will get to enjoy the piece even further and carry on the legacy.
+Hearing about the connection people have with their jewelry.
+I love the emotion in a client's voice when they talk about how sentimental their items are.
+It's nice to be able to reassure them that a potential buyer will enjoy the piece and carry on the legacy.

-If I could own a single item we've sold, it would be Nursing Madonna by the Master of the Embroidered Foliage.
-I remember when the painting first came in, I hadn't taken a look at it yet and didn't understand why it was so important; I even asked Alasdair.
-He told me to look closely at it, because every time he looked at it he found something new.
-I took his advice: every day I walked past it in the gallery, I would stop and scan the painting.
-The fabric was undeniably beautiful.
-I was hypnotized by it.
-The day it sold, I decided to name my band's new album after it.
+The Nursing Madonna by the Master of the Embroidered Foliage.
+When the painting arrived, I hadn't looked at it yet and didn't understand its importance.
+Alasdair Nichol, Freeman's Chairman and Director of Fine Art, told me to look at it closely because every time he did, he noticed something new.
+I took his advice and studied the painting each time I walked by it in the gallery.
+The fabric was undeniably beautiful and I was hypnotized by it.
+The day it sold, I named my band's new album after it.